 Each Christmas, we host a show at Liar’s Club featuring raffles, burlesque, and performances by punk legends from bands like Local H, Naked Raygun, and Stiff Little Fingers.
 We’ve raised over $75,000 since 2003.

 We raise money for the kids of KidsRehab at Schwab Rehabilitation, from infants to teens.
 Our kids are predominately low income, many have been violently injured.

 Schwab is in North Lawndale, one of Chicago’s socio-economically challenged communities.
 Schwab is one of only two rehabilitation hospitals in Chicago; we serve those children who have the least.

-The multidisciplinary KidsRehab staff, including physical, occupational, speech and psychological therapists, help children gain their maximum functional independence and foster within the families a happy and caring atmosphere where the child can function at their highest potential.
+The Schwab multidisciplinary KidsRehab staff, including physical, occupational, speech and psychological therapists, help children gain their maximum functional independence after illness or injury.

 How we help

 Each winter, KT’s Kids throws the kids of KidsRehab a holiday party to give them all of the donations we’ve raised each year during our Toy Drive.
 We invite all of the children in the household, not just patients.
 Every child gets two gifts (one fun, one practical), and Mom gets a $20 Target gift card.
-Many moms tell us we’re the only holiday celebration their children have.
-Last year we hosted 600+ kids.
+The children play adaptive games, have pizza and cookies, and mostly importantly, they meet Santa!

 In summer, we support C.A.M.P.
 Chicago.
 Children with Adapted Mobility Play is one of the only free summer day camps for disabled kids in Cook County.
 We provide camp for 30 kids 8–14, including transportation, activities, and a closing picnic to celebrate.
 Camp Chicago brings kids outside to play on their own terms, and that’s hugely empowering.